memfault/interrupt/_drafts/best-of-binutils.md

 #### Finding Largest Symbols

 We can use `nm` to quickly identify what the largest objects in the binary are.
-When doing this I like to change the radix to decimal and use the `--size-sort` argument.
+When doing this, I like to change the radix to decimal and use the `--size-sort` argument.
 Let's try it out:

 ```bash
 $ arm-none-eabi-nm --size-sort -t dec -l  build/zephyr/zephyr.elf